 Spinal fusion surgery significantly increases the potential value of any back injury claim.
 Our Maryland personal injury lawyers see a lot of back injuries and we have seen first-hand how spinal fusion surgery can double or triple the settlement value of these cases.

-This post looks at the settlement value of back injury cases in which the plaintiff was required to undergo spinal fusion surgery.
+This post looks at lumbar spinal fusion settlements and verdicts in cases where the victim was required to undergo spinal fusion surgery.

 About Back Injury Cases

 The term “back injury” is an umbrella term that refers to any and all injuries involving the bones, discs, and nerves in the spinal cord.
 Some of the most common back injuries we see in personal injury cases include:

 - Whiplash: Whiplash is a type of neck injury that is often suffered in auto accidents, particularly rear-end auto accidents.
 Whiplash occurs when the sudden impact of a collision causes the neck to whip forward, injuring tissue in the cervical area of the spine.

 - Herniated Disc: Between each of the vertebrae bones in the spine are soft, doughnut-shaped discs that act as cushions.
 A herniated disc injury occurs when the outer casing of a spinal disc ruptures causing the soft, jelly-like tissue to push out of the disc.
 This can be very painful, especially when the protruding tissue compresses a nerve.

 - Fractured or Dislocated Vertebrae: fracture or dislocation of the spinal bones (vertebrae) is a very serious back injury.
 These types of back injuries usually occur in very high-impact accidents involving significant force.